Faster Algorithms for Longest Common Substring: Sublinear-Time LCS

 which is $\cO(n/\log_\sigma n)$ if $d=\Omega(\frac{\log^4 n}{\log^2 \sigma})$. \end{proof}

 \begin{remark} The only modification compared to the solution of~\cite{DBLP:conf/cpm/Charalampopoulos18} lies in the construction of $\TT(\F)$.
-In~\cite{DBLP:conf/cpm/Charalampopoulos18}, $\TT(\F)$ is extracted from the generalised suffix tree of strings $S$, $T$, $S^R$, and $T^R$, which we cannot afford to construct, as its construction requires $\Omega(n)$ time. \end{remark}
+In~\cite{DBLP:conf/cpm/Charalampopoulos18}, $\TT(\F)$ is extracted from the generalised suffix tree of strings $S$, $T$, $S^R$, and~$T^R$, which we cannot afford to construct, as its construction requires $\Omega(n)$ time.
+Here we employ \cref{thm:lce} instead. \end{remark}